jlinoff/pam/PROPOSAL.md

 defers it to the next run, by which time the batch is larger and the connection to a browser update is harder to see.
 Taking it immediately keeps the captures matching the browser that is actually installed.

+## 19. `make check-toc` — the table of contents is now verified — RELEASED in v2.5.0

+Built in v2.5.0 after adding one README section exposed how far the contents page had drifted.
+Full detail is under *Where claims live* below; the summary:

+`check_images.py` verifies that every link **resolves**.
+That cannot catch a link to the *wrong* section, which resolves perfectly. `tests/check_toc.py` asks the structural question instead — does the contents page reflect the document's hierarchy? — and reports four kinds of disagreement: **MISSING**, **WRONG PARENT**, **DUPLICATE** and **STALE**.

+It runs in `make lint`, needs no browser, and takes about a second.
+Anchors follow GitHub's rules including the `-1` suffixes for repeated heading text, because a checker that got those wrong would false-positive on every run and be switched off within a week.

+**Twenty-two problems on first run**, including nine Administration preferences missing from the contents page entirely — among them `Allow HTML Field Rendering`, `Search Password Field Values` and `Enable Password Breach Check`, the three security-relevant ones.
+It also found two headings written at `###` that silently **terminated the Administration Preferences section**, orphaning the three preferences after them, and a duplicated *Hide Inactive Records* section that had existed in two places with different wording.

+It has since caught a regression in a heading added minutes earlier, which is the strongest evidence it earns its place in `lint`.

 ## Where claims live